 - Register to Vote

-Since 10 June 2014, people are able to register online in just 3 minutes by providing their name, address, date of birth and National Insurance number.
+You can register online in just five minutes by providing your name, address, date of birth and National Insurance number.

 For more information

-If you are not registered or have questions about voting by post or proxy please telephone 01224 664848, email email@example.com, web https://www.gov.uk/register-to-vote , or write or visit the Electoral Registration Office at Woodhill House, Westburn Road, Aberdeen AB16 5GE.
+If you are not registered or have questions about voting by post or proxy please telephone 01224 068400, email firstname.lastname@example.org, web https://www.gov.uk/register-to-vote, or visit the Electoral Registration Office at Woodhill House, Westburn Road, Aberdeen, AB16 5GE.